Netflix/dgs/docs/spring-graphql-integration.md

 We also eliminate the need for part of the DGS code that integrates the framework with Spring MVC/WebFlux, since there isn't much benefit to duplicating low level functionality.

 For the near term, the DGS/Spring-Graphql integration will be available as an opt-in feature via a different spring-graphql flavor of the DGS starter.
-We plan to make this the default mode in the long term after we see some level of successful adoption.
+We plan to make this the default mode towards the latter part the year, after we see some level of successful adoption.

 ## Technical implementation
 Both DGS and Spring-GraphQL are designed with modularity and extensibility in mind.
 This makes it feasible to integrate the two frameworks.
 The following diagrams show how the frameworks are integrated at a high level.